This is one of my favorite vegetarian recipes…. Field Mushrooms with Lentils in Red Wine sauce.

 - 400grams of cannellini beans cooked and drained

 - 2 large garlic cloves finely chopped

 - ½ vegetable stock cube or 1 tablespoons vegetable stock

 - 1 tablespoon balsamic vinegar

 - Remove the stalks from the mushrooms and chop.
-Heat the oil in a saucepan and cook the onion over medium heat for 2 – 3 minutes, or until soft.
+Heat the oil in a saucepan and cook the onion buy effexor online over medium heat for 2 – 3 minutes, or until soft.
 Add the garlic and mushroom stalks and cook for 1 minute.
 Stir in the lentils, wine and stock and bring to the boil.
 Reduce the heat and simmer, covered, for 20 – 25 minutes, stirring occasionally, or until reduced and the lentils are cooked through.
 If the mixture is too wet, remove the lid and boil until slightly thick.
 The parsley and keep warm.

 - To make the bean puree, bring a small saucepan of water to the boil over high heat and cook the potato until tender approx 8 minutes.
 Drain and mash with a potato masher or fork until smooth.
 Stir in the extra virgin olive oil.
 Combine the cannellini beans and garlic in a food processor bowl.
 Add the stock and the remaining oil and process until smooth.
 Transfer to a bowl and fold in the mashed potato.
 Keep warm.

 - Heat one tablespoon of olive oil in frying pan.
 Add the mushrooms and extra garlic and cook in batches over medium heat for 4 minutes each side, or until tender, Remove and keep warm.